Appendix A

 Validation companion

-Its job is methodological: define safe validation standards, documentation patterns, and controlled-research expectations that support the course, the capstone, and later harness work without encouraging irresponsible instruction.
+Its job is methodological: define experiment structure, evidence standards, mechanism-versus-path judgment, and controlled-research expectations without drifting into irresponsible instruction.

 Purpose And Scope